 The band reunited in August 1982, ostensibly to pay off outstanding debts, with Terry Chambers (ex-XTC) joining the line-up on drums.

-The single Rain (1983) was a surprise hit, going to #2 on the national chart and prompting Dragon to stay together as an ongoing venture.
+The single Rain (1983) was a surprise hit, going to #2 on the Australian chart and prompting Dragon to stay together as an ongoing venture.
 Their 1984 album Body and the Beat became one of the biggest-selling albums in Australia and New Zealand, producing two further hit singles, Magic (1984) and Cry (1984).

 Keyboardist Paul Hewson died of a drug overdose in New Zealand on 9 January 1985.